christopherrowley/ESP32_FFT/Intro2ESP32/Intro2ESP32.md

 ```
 for (int i = 0; i < 5; i++) {
-  digitalWrite(LED_BUILTIN, HIGH);  // Turn the LED on
+  digitalWrite(LED, HIGH);  // Turn the LED on
   delay(500);                       // Wait for half a second
-  digitalWrite(LED_BUILTIN, LOW);   // Turn the LED off
+  digitalWrite(LED, LOW);   // Turn the LED off
-  delay(500);
+  delay(200);
 }
 delay (1000);
 ```

 ## If and Else loops
 These are other conditional statements that cause code to be executed when certain conditions are met.
-Let's modify the above example so that the 5th blink is 1 second long and the others are still half a second:
+Let's modify the above example so that the 5th blink is 2 seconds long and the others are still half a second:
 ```
 for (int i = 0; i < 5; i++) {
-  digitalWrite(LED_BUILTIN, HIGH);  // Turn the LED on
+  digitalWrite(LED, HIGH);  // Turn the LED on
- if ( i == 5) { // Only on the 5th blink
+ if ( i == 4) { // Only on the 5th blink
-   delay(1000); // Wait for a full second
+   delay(2000); // Wait for a full second
  } else { // for all other blinks
    delay(500); // Wait for half a second
  }
-  digitalWrite(LED_BUILTIN, LOW);   // Turn the LED off
+  digitalWrite(LED, LOW);   // Turn the LED off
-  delay(500);
+  delay(200);
 }
 delay (1000);
 ```

+Note that arduino programming uses 0 indexing.
+This means we start counting at 0 and not at 1.
+That makes the 5th light to be count 4 (0, 1, 2, 3, 4).

 #################################################################################
 # LED Matrix